ping-n/T2A1/Readme.md

 #### Step 4: Sprints Review

-Reviews enable the senior developer to manage their team to ensure that the development objectives are met for teh particular sprint and whether it is up to the expectation of the clients.
+Reviews enable the senior developer to manage their team to ensure that the development objectives are met for the particular sprint and whether it is up to the expectation of the clients.
 Agile development process is all about continuous learning and iteration during the development to details what was successful during and what was unsuccessful so that mistake can be avoided in future sprints.

 #### Step 5: Product release